VSTOPIA/JS-Live-API/index.md

 ## Next Steps

-Read “Getting Started” to learn how to setup a Max for Live device with JavaScript.
+Read [Getting Started](/JS-Live-API/docs/01-Getting%20Started.html) to learn how to setup a Max for Live device with JavaScript.

 Have feedback or questions?
 Email the developer: <a href="mailto:adam@adammurray.link">adam@adammurray.link</a> (check spam for replies)